| Nothing is harder to categorize than an artist as

 rhythm has a soothing effect, seduce us into the simple act

+of looking.
 The rest takes place in our subconscious, and there are

 works in which Rusedski seems to delve deeper into the unknown,